real-bearlydev/flutter_clock/README.md

-The clock has 1/1000 chance every second to spawn a "easter egg":
+The clock has 1/1000 chance every second to spawn a surprise or "easter egg":

 <img src='assets/airplane.png' width='150'>